Kasia Figiel Kasia Figiel

 Rethinking Inclusivity in Computational Social Science

-This blog post is the second of nine in a follow-on to our 2021 “The future of computational social science is Black” series, about a Summer Institute in Computational Social Science organized by Howard University and Mathematica.
+This blog post is the second of eight in a follow-on to our 2021 “The future of computational social science is Black” series, about a Summer Institute in Computational Social Science organized by Howard University and Mathematica.
 It continues to bring the power of computational social science to the issues of systemic racism and inequality in America.
 This marks the third iteration of the successful SICSS model being hosted by a Historically Black College or University.

 Read More